 INGELHEIM, GERMANY--(Business Wire

 This press release is issued from our Corporate Headquarters in Ingelheim, Germany and is intended to provide information about our global business.
+It is directed to the international audience outside Germany.
 Please be aware that information relating to the approval status and labels of approved products may vary from country to country, and a country-specific press release on this topic may have been issued in the countries where we do business.